 You are required to make a minimum deposit of Rs.500 per financial year to keep the account active.
 If you fail to make this deposit, the account will be discontinued.
 You will have to pay a penalty of Rs.50 along with a minimum deposit of Rs.500 to reactivate the account.

 An interest rate of 7.1% p.a.
-(Q1 FY2024-25) is applied to the deposit and is compounded annually.
+(Q2 FY2024-25) is applied to the deposit and compounded annually.
 A loan facility is available on the PPF balance.
-Also, you can make partial and premature withdrawals on the PPF account subject to certain conditions.
+Subject to certain conditions, you can also make partial and premature withdrawals from the PPF account.
 Upon completing the tenure, you can choose to extend the account with or without making additional contributions.
 You also have the option to close the account.

 A PPF account can be opened with either a Post Office or with any nationalised bank like the State Bank of India or Punjab National Bank, etc. These days, even certain private banks like ICICI, HDFC and Axis Bank among others are authorized to provide this facility.